California Condor Facts

 NPS/Gavin Emmons

-California condors are the largest land birds in North America, with impressive wingspans of 9.5 feet and weights of around 20 pounds.
-The exact lifespan of a California condor is unknown, but they are estimated to live over 60 years.
+California Condors are the largest land birds in North America, with impressive wingspans of 9.5 feet and weights around 20 pounds.
+Though their exact lifespan remains unknown, they are estimated to live for over 60 years.

-These giants soar on wind thermals high above the ground and use their sharp eyesight to spot food below.
-Condors are scavengers - they strictly eat dead things, and have been seen feeding on everything from ground squirrels to beached whales.
-Condors need a big territory that provides adequate food and shelter.
-They’ve been known to fly up to 200 miles in a single day, using their huge wings to soar long distances with minimal effort.
-Ideal condor habitat consists of wide expanses of undeveloped land, large trees for roosting, and rocky cliffs or tree cavities for nesting.
+These giants soar on wind thermals high above the ground, using their sharp eyesight to spot food below.
+As scavengers, they strictly eat carrion and have been observed feeding on everything from ground squirrels to beached whales.
+Condors require vast territories that provide ample food and shelter.
+They are capable of flying up to 200 miles in a single day, using their massive wings to glide long distances with minimal effort.
+Ideal habitat for condors includes:

 Condors landing in the High Peaks.